 Since 1972 the difference between the status dropout rates of Whites and Blacks has narrowed (figure 2 and table 8).
-This narrowing of the gap occurred during the 1980s, with no measurable change during the 1970s or between 1990 and 2008.
+This narrowing of the gap occurred during the 1980s, with no measurable change during the 1970s or between 1990 and 2009.

-The percentage of Hispanics ages 16-24 who were dropouts was consistently higher than that of Blacks and Whites throughout the 36-year period of 1972-2008 (figure 2 and table 8).
-White and Black status dropout rates have fallen significantly since 1972; the rates for Whites fell from 12.3 to 4.8 percent and the rates for Blacks declined from 21.3 to 9.9 percent.
-Between 1972 and 1990, Hispanic status dropout rates were generally consistent, but since 1990 they have demonstrated a downward trend, falling from 32.4 percent to 18.3 percent.
+The percentage of Hispanics ages 16-24 who were dropouts was consistently higher than that of Blacks and Whites throughout the 37-year period of 1972-2009 (figure 2 and table 8).
+White and Black status dropout rates fell significantly from 1972 to 2009; the rate for Whites fell from 12.3 to 5.2 percent, and the rate for Blacks declined from 21.3 to 9.3 percent.
+Between 1972 and 1990, Hispanic status dropout rates were generally consistent, but since 1990 they have demonstrated a downward trend, falling from 32.4 to 17.6 percent.

-In 2008, some 32.8 percent of Hispanic 16- through 24-year-olds born outside the United States were status high school dropouts (table 6).
-Hispanics born in the United States had lower status dropout rates than immigrant Hispanics (10.5 percent and 10.8 percent for "first generation" and "second generation or higher," respectively).
+In 2009, some 31.3 percent of Hispanic 16- through 24-year-olds born outside the United States were status high school dropouts (table 6).
+Hispanics born in the United States had lower status dropout rates than immigrant Hispanics (11.8 percent and 10.2 percent for "first generation" and "second generation or higher," respectively).
 In each "recency of immigration" category in table 6, Hispanic youth had higher status dropout rates than non-Hispanic youth.

 - Status dropout rates by sex and race/ethnicity: Dropout rates for Whites and Hispanics varied by sex (figure 3).
-Among White students, 5.4 percent of males were status dropouts in 2008 compared with 4.2 percent of females.
-Hispanic males also had higher status dropout rates than their female counterparts (19.9 percent vs. 16.7 percent, respectively).
-No differences by sex were detected in status dropout rates for Blacks, Asian/Pacific Islanders, American Indian/Alaska Natives, or persons of two or more races. - Status dropout rates by age: Persons ages 16 and 17 had lower status dropout rates in 2008 (2.2 percent and 5.0 percent, respectively) than 18- through 24-year-olds (7.8 percent to 9.9 percent), at least in part because most 16- and 17-year-olds were still actively pursuing a high school diploma (table 6). - Status dropout rates by region: In 2008, the Northeast had the lowest status dropout rates (5.6 percent) and the South and the West had the highest (8.8 percent and 9.1 percent, respectively) (table 6).
-Dropouts were disproportionately concentrated in the South and the West.
-In 2008, some 35.9 percent of 16- through 24-year-olds lived in the South while 39.6 percent of all status dropouts lived there.
-Similarly, 23.8 percent of the 16- through 24-year-old population lived in the West but 27.0 percent of status dropouts lived there.
-In contrast, dropouts were underrepresented in the Northeast.
-Some 17.9 percent of 16- through 24-year-olds lived in the Northeast, but 12.5 percent of status dropouts lived there.
+Among White students, 6.3 percent of males were status dropouts in 2009 compared to 4.1 percent of females.
+Black males also had higher status dropout rates than their female counterparts (10.6 vs. 8.1 percent, respectively).
+No differences by sex were detected in status dropout rates for Hispanics, Asians/Pacific Islanders, American Indians/Alaska Natives, or persons of two or more races. - Status dropout rates by age: Persons ages 16 and 17 had lower status dropout rates in 2009 (2.7 percent and 4.4 percent, respectively) than 18, 19, and 20- through 24-year-olds (7.8 percent to 9.7 percent), at least in part because most 16- and 17-year-olds were still actively pursuing a high school diploma (table 6).21 - Status dropout rates by disability: Sixteen- through 24-year-olds with disabilities had a status dropout in 2009 that was about twice as large as the rate for their peers without disabilities (15.5 vs. 7.8 percent) (table 6). - Status dropout rates by geographic region: In 2009, the Northeast had a lower status dropout rate (7.1 percent) than the South and the West (8.4 percent and 8.6 percent, respectively) (table 6).

-In 2008, data from the CPS show that high school enrollment rates by age group were 95.2 percent for 16-year-olds, 88.8 percent for 17-year-olds, 27.7 percent for 18-year-olds, 6.6 percent for 19-year-olds, and 0.9 percent for 20- through 24-year-olds (estimates not shown in tables).
+21 In 2009, data from the CPS show that high school enrollment rates by age group were 95.0 percent for 16-year-olds, 89.1 percent for 17-year-olds, 31.7 percent for 18-year-olds, 5.8 percent for 19-year-olds, and 1.0 percent for 20- through 24-year-olds (estimates not shown in tables).

-&lt;sup>18 Individuals defined as "first generation" were born in the 50 states or the District of Columbia, and one or both of their parents were born outside the 50 states or the District of Columbia.
+20 Individuals defined as "first generation" were born in the 50 states or the District of Columbia, but one or both of their parents were born outside the 50 states or the District of Columbia.
 Individuals defined as "second generation or higher" were born in the 50 states or the District of Columbia, as were both of their parents.